Trickfilm400/solarlog-api/Readme.md

 This NPM package provides a full nodejs-api for the Solar-Log device to fetch data of the solar-log device.

+Tested with SolarLog 500 device.

+Implements one part of the API which is documented here: https://github.com/iobroker-community-adapters/ioBroker.solarlog/blob/master/docs/solarlog_dataobjects.md (or: https://github.com/iobroker-community-adapters/ioBroker.solarlog/blob/9e92005e51ca10e3692319545688805ecb1396ec/docs/solarlog_dataobjects.md)

+If you need more requests implemented, just create an issue.

 ## Usage

-- Install NPM package from GitHub.
+- Install NPM package from GitHub or NPM.
 - Function return a Promise

 ## Example